SEc-123/SCSM-Global-Patent-Certification/A.SCSM Authorized Use Statement.md

 - Structured platform support for **organization-level certification** of security structured investigation capabilities;
 - Generation of structured security investigation reports.

+**Note**:
-**Note**: Any SOC platform (including SaaS, cloud-based SOC, or MSSP model) falls under the Platform-Level License category.
+1.Any SOC platform (including SaaS, cloud-based SOC, or MSSP model) falls under the Platform-Level License category.
+2.Due to the structural and technological neutrality as well as the open-source adaptability of SCSM, enterprises and governments may independently develop SOC platforms in accordance with the platform-level standards.
+However, such SOC platforms must still obtain separate platform-level certification, since only a platform certified at this level qualifies as the semantic engine for security investigation.

 **Platform-Level Certification Requirements (Next-Generation SOC Paradigm)**:
 1. **Role Database & Interaction**: